Spectrewolf2/Review/Course_Review.md

 - At the end of this section, students should understand how to navigate the AWS platform to set up virtual machines, storage solutions, and security keys.
 They should be able to configure and deploy a basic cloud infrastructure, essential for modern IT environments.

 # Containerization
-In this section you will be show us the skills you have learned in Containerization
+In this section you will create docker compose files and add code to automate the installation of docker.
 ### Step 1
 - Navigate to the ansible directory
 - create file named docker-compose-ollama.yml